awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

         This list of symbols is different than the list used by the older CloudWatch Logs agent\.
 For a summary of these differences, see [Timestamp Differences Between the Unified CloudWatch Agent and the Older CloudWatch Logs Agent](CloudWatch-Agent-common-scenarios.md#CloudWatch-Agent-logs-timestamp-differences)
 `%y`
-Year without century as a zero\-padded decimal number
+Year without century as a zero\-padded decimal number\.
+For example, `19` to represent 2019\.
 `%Y`
-Year with century as a decimal number
+Year with century as a decimal number\.
+For example, `2019`\.
 `%b`
 Month as the locale's abbreviated name
 `%B`